TDeVries/academic-kickstart/content/author/admin/_index.md

 +++

-Terrance DeVries is a PhD student at the [Univeristy of Guelph](https://www.uoguelph.ca/), and is advised by [Graham Taylor](https://www.gwtaylor.ca/).
+Terrance DeVries is a PhD student at the [Univeristy of Guelph](https://www.uoguelph.ca/), advised by [Dr. Graham Taylor](https://www.gwtaylor.ca/).
 His research interests include deep learning and computer vision, especially with regards to model interpretability and explainable AI.